hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/06c-BasicAPIs.md

           // Render thumbnail. e.target.result = the image content
           // as a data URL

-          // create the span with CSS class="thumb", for nicer layout var span = document.createElement('span');
+          // create the span with CSS, for nicer layout var span = document.createElement('span');
           // Add an <img src=...> in the span, with src= the dataURL of
           // the image